 In this post, we review gardening and Juneteenth products from black owned brands.
 These include the following (a) gardening supplies (e.g., plants, herbs, and decorations) and (b) gardening and Juneteenth apparel and accessories.
 Some of the following are affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means at no cost to you, Shop With Leslie will receive a commission, should you use the advertisements in making a purchase.

 - Hortiki Plants (advertisement) offers a selection of seed kits for indoor and container gardening.
 These include herbs, fruits, and vegetables.
+Selection options are featured in the carousel below.

 - Cultural Interiors offers a gardening section that includes a variety of decorations.
 Examples include the following: